-Hydra ports can be allocated to lists on the Patching Options - Port Lists screens, just like local Assignment is made by selecting a source, side of the screen alongside local ports, and are patched to console inputs on the right side of the screen.
+Hydra ports can be allocated to lists on the Patching Options - Port Lists screens, just like local Assignment is made by selecting a source, ports.
+Hydra ports are displayed on the left and an input or output, and selecting Patch. side of the screen alongside local ports, and are patched to console inputs on the right side of the screen.
 Like local sources, networked sources and their settings are saved with the memories.